Diplomatic history of World War II: Germany

 DiNardo argues that in Europe Germany's foreign-policy was dysfunctional during the war, as Hitler treated each ally separately, and refused to create any sort of combined staff that would synchronize policies, armaments, and strategies.
 Italy, Finland, Romania, and Hungary each dealt with Berlin separately, and never coordinated their activities.
 Germany was reluctant to share its powerful weapons systems, or to train Axis officers.
 There were some exceptions, such as the close collaboration between the German and Italian forces in North Africa.

 Hitler

 Hitler devoted most of his attention during the war to military and diplomatic affairs.
-He frequently met with foreign leaders, such as the January 10, 1943, he met with Romanian Premier Marshal Ion Antonescu at German field headquarters, with top-ranking generals on both sides.
+He frequently met with foreign leaders, such as on January 10, 1943, where he met with Romanian Premier Marshal Ion Antonescu at German field headquarters, with top-ranking generals on both sides.
 On 9 August 1943, Hitler summoned Tsar Boris III of Bulgaria to a stormy meeting at field headquarters, and demanded he declare war on the Soviet Union.
 The tsar refused, but did agree to declare war on far-away Britain.
 American news reports stated that Hitler tried to hit him and the tsar suffered a heart attack at the meeting; he died three weeks later.